Twitter Withdraws from EU Disinformation Code, Which Could Set it on a Collision Course with Regulators

-Twitter could be setting a course for a future clash with EU regulators, with the company opting to withdraw from the EU’s voluntary Code of Practice on online disinformation, which is part of the Digital Services Act (DSA), just months out from the EU enforcing compliance with the new standards.
+Twitter could be setting a course for a future clash with EU regulators.
+The company opted to withdraw from the EU’s voluntary Code of Practice on online disinformation, which is part of the Digital Services Act (DSA), just months before the EU enforces compliance with the new standards.

 As per the EU: